-22. The plaintiff seeks to represent the following class:
+22.36.
+The plaintiffs seeks to represent the following class:

-All persons who were detained in secure youth custody or temporary detention at a secure custody youth facility in the Province of Ontario between April 1, 2003, and the present.
+All persons who were detained in secure-youth custody or temporary detention at a secure custody-youth facility in the Province of Ontario between April 1, 2003, and the present.